 The Germans are known as direct-talkers as they don’t like to beat around the bush – they are very goal-oriented so they want to get to the point as fast as possible.
 If they say YES it means yes and if they say NO it means no. Very easy.
-Also they are not a fan of small talk – if they ask you “How are you?” – they really want to know how you feel and if you ask them, they are going to tell speak for more than 5 minutes about their feelings.
-In other cultures “how are you” is more a part of the “Hello” and if you want to answer, they don’t even listen any more.
+Also they are not a fan of small talk – if they ask you “How are you?” – they really want to know how you feel.
+If you ask them, they are going to speak for more than 5 minutes about their feelings.

 A German friend is a friend for life

 In general Germans tend to be more formal to people they don’t know and need a little bit longer to warm up with a person.
-You can interpret this as respect to your privacy rather than they don’t like you at all – But if you make friends with a German, it’s forever – in any case it’s honest, valuable and not superficial.
+You can interpret this as respect to your privacy rather than they don’t like you at all – but if you make friends with a German, it’s forever.
+It’s honest, valuable and definitely not superficial.
 Many Germans still meet up with their friends from school for decades after they leave.

 Germans have no sense of humour

 Across Europe, one of the most familiar German stereotypes surrounds their lack of humour.
-This is however not the case – jokes about politics, life’s hardships and about other German regions are the most popular.
-Many German jokes do not translate well either, due to their language’s structure and grammar rules, which also make punning almost impossible.
+This, however, is not the case; jokes about politics, life’s hardships and other German regions are most popular.
+Many German jokes do not translate well either, due to their language’s structure and grammar rules, which make puns almost impossible.
 This may be an explanation for the common stereotype – they are really just misunderstood.

 How many Germans do you need to change a light bulb?

-Only one – Germans are efficient and don’t have humour!
+Only one – Germans are efficient and don’t have a sense of humour!